Preds reach 1st Western final in team history, ousting Blues

+Ryan Johansen celebrated his game-winning goal with a windmill fist pump, and the Nashville Predators finished off the rest of a thrilling third period with the standing-room only crowd on their feet anticipating history.

+Yes, the team that plays in a place called "Smashville" is going someplace the Predators have never been before: The Western Conference final.

-Ryan Johansen scored the game-winning goal 3:15 into the third period, and the Nashville Predators advanced to their first Western Conference final in franchise history Sunday by beating the St. Louis Blues 3-1 to take the series in six games.
+Johansen scored 3:15 into the third, and the Predators advanced to the conference finals in their fourth try by beating the St. Louis Blues 3-1 to take the series in six games.

+"It's a big step for the franchise," Predators defenseman Roman Josi said.
+"This is such a great city, such a great hockey city, I think people finally recognize that.
+Our fans are unbelievable."

 The Predators won their ninth straight playoff game in Nashville going back to last postseason.

-Note: This story has been updated to reflect Nashville's next opponent will be decided by a Game 7 on Wednesday between Anaheim and Edmonton.